 Whether you are seeking medical treatment of thrush or just shooting to prevent thrush while breastfeeding, you are stronger than any little fungus and you’re doing an amazing job.

-Hang in there momma!
+Hang in there mama!

 Comment below and tell me how your experience with thrush went!